superterrific/dana-byerly/src/articles/wp-11ty-1.md

 This article assumes you already know how to use Eleventy and WordPress, and that you have a high-level understanding of headless content management as well as accessing data via API.

-Part one (this article) covers WordPress set-up and concepts, The Eleventy article will be published soon.
+Part one (this article) covers WordPress set-up and concepts, [part two covers Eleventy](/articles/wordpress-and-eleventy-part-two-eleventy/).

 ## Table of contents
 * [Intro](#intro)